-The fungus Batrachochytrium dendrobatidis causes the fatal skin disease chytridiomycosis in amphibians and is remarkable among wildlife pathogens for its devastating impact on global biodiversity.
-The fungus was first identified as the causative agent of multiple frog declines and extinctions in the Americas and Australia around the turn of the century (Berger et al. 1998, Longcore et al. 1999).
-Since that time, studies of museum specimens and molecular tracing have revealed that it originated from the Korean peninsula and was spread around the world through amphibian trade over the last century (O’Hanlon et al. 2018).
-The fungus is maintained in aquatic environments by tolerant reservoir hosts, enabling it to cause more vertebrate extinctions (> 70 species) and endangerments ( 500 species) than any other pathogen (Scheele et al. 2019).
-However, there are now some signs of species’ recovery (Jaynes et al. 2022).

 Another important fungal disease is white nose syndrome (WNS) of bats caused by Pseudogymnoascus destructans.
 The fungus attacks bats whilst they are hibernating and has caused local or regional extinction of a number of bat species in North America since its first detection in 2006 (Blehert et al. 2009).
 However, it appears to have coexisted with European bats for millennia (Hoyt et al. 2016).
 This pathogen has the capacity to survive off the host in an environmental reservoir within the caves where bats hibernate, meaning that transmission is not strongly dependent on bat population density.
 Whether or not populations can persist in the presence of the fungus appears to depend on a complex interplay between the environment within hibernacula (both humidity and temperature) and host traits (Grimaudo et al. 2022).
 WNS therefore illustrates both the importance of environmental reservoirs in pathogen threats and the importance of host traits in determining which species are particularly sensitive to extinction.

 Sarcoptic mange is a skin disease of mammals caused by a metazoan – a mite Sarcoptes scabiei (Escobar et al. 2022).
-It has a near worldwide distribution and in some cases, has devastating effects at a population level, having been responsible for the near extirpation of one of the densest wombat Vombatus ursinus populations in Tasmania (Martin et al. 2018).
+The species has a near worldwide distribution has the ability to infect an exceptionally broad range of mammals.
+As a result it can have devastating effects at a population level, and has been responsible for the near extirpation of one of the densest wombat Vombatus ursinus populations in Tasmania (Martin et al. 2018).
 Sarcoptic mange is also having major effects on vicuna populations in South America (Monk et al. 2022) and threatens remnant populations of San Joaquin kit foxes (Vulpes macrotis mutica) in California (Rudd et al. 2020).
 Abbott (2006) speculated that mange may have been responsible for the collapse of the mammal fauna in Western Australia in the last decades of the 19th century.
 Evidence suggests that sarcoptic mange is increasing both in host and geographical range, although the reasons behind this are not clear (Escobar et al. 2022).
 Domestic species, particularly dogs, appear to play an important role.

 Host Characteristics